 * This post contains affiliate links.
 For more information, please read my affiliate disclosure. *

-Since moving into our current house I’ve found plenty of projects to keep me busy.
-From painting rooms to building furniture with Pieter, to fixing, decorating, decluttering and always, organizing.
+Since moving into our current house, I’ve found plenty of projects to keep me busy.
+From painting rooms to building furniture with Pieter, to fixing, decorating, decluttering, and always organizing.

-We’ve updated our daughter’s room, From Office to Bedroom, we changed the paint color throughout the house, Changing the Paint Color: Yes or No? and most recently, changed the carpet on the stairs DIY Stair Runner Refresh.
+We’ve updated our daughter’s room, From Office to Bedroom.
+We changed the paint color throughout the house.
+Changing the Paint Color: Yes or No? and most recently, changed the carpet on the stairs DIY Stair Runner Refresh.

 The Plan

 I played around with options for updating the fireplace and settled on whitewashing it.
-I discussed my plans with Pieter but he didn’t like the idea of painting the stone at all.
+I discussed my plans with Pieter, but he didn’t like the idea of painting the stone at all.
 I showed him some photos I saved for inspiration and asked him if it was still a no from him.
 Since he didn’t give me a hard no and was conveniently away on a business trip to England this week, I decided it was time to tackle the eyesore in our family room.
 I’m sure he would love it once he sees it (whether on this blog or in-person, surprise!).
 Oh, and my plan included spending as little money as possible on this.
 I hope that softens the blow a bit…!

 Preparation

-I gave the whole fireplace a good scrub down with warm water and dish soap.
+I gave the whole fireplace a good scrub down with warm water and dishwashing liquid.
 I had no idea how dirty it really was, since washing the fireplace never made it onto my House Cleaning Plan!
 After giving the stone a full day to dry again, I completed the rest of my prep work.
 I didn’t have any drop cloths or plastic sheets, so I improvised and cut up some heavy-duty trash bags.
 I taped them to the mantel and covered the carpet around the hearth.
 Lastly, I moved all the furniture out of the way and brought in my step ladder.

 Whitewashing

-I had some leftover white paint from my previous projects so I just mixed that with some water.
-I used half paint, half water and mixed it up in a small plastic container with a lid.
+I had some leftover white paint from my previous projects, so I just mixed that with some water.
+I used half paint, half water, and mixed it up in a small plastic container with a lid.
 Shaking the container did a good job of mixing the paint and water.
 I did let it separate a bit by letting it sit before starting the whitewash process.
 You might think this is a bit crazy, but I used the more watery paint on my grout lines and just dipped my paintbrush a bit deeper to get the thicker paint for the stones themselves.

 I started right at the top of the fireplace and worked my way over and down.
 I have to confess – that first painted section scared me!
 It was very white against the rest of the stone.
 My initial thought was “Pieter is going to hate this.
 I should have left it alone…”.
 And that is not a good thought to have when starting a project.
 Especially one where you can’t really undo your work.
-Stopping was not an option anymore so on went the rest of the paint mixture.
+Stopping was not an option anymore, so on went the rest of the paint mixture.
 The watery paint penetrated the grout lines a bit more and gave me the grey contrast I wanted from the start, without adding an additional step to the painting process.
 I completed most of the fireplace on day one and the hearth and some final touch-ups on the second day.

 I am a very steady painter (how is that for tooting your own horn?), but that is not the case for all of us.
-If you have to tape, go for the blue painters tape.
+If you have to tape, go for the blue painters’ tape.
 I usually keep some in stock.

 Finishing Touches

-This might be hard to believe, but by using my “settled” paint mixture I was able to complete most of the fireplace with just one coat.
+This might be hard to believe, but by using my “settled” paint mixture, I was able to complete most of the fireplace with just one coat.
 Yes, one coat did the trick!
 I made sure to step back from the fireplace often during the whitewash process to identify individual stones that needed some more highlighting.
 For those, I just dipped my paintbrush a bit deeper and applied a bit of extra white paint to give some contrast.

 Styling the Mantel